stark1tty/awesome-PhD/README.md

 - [ABEBOOKS](https://www.abebooks.co.uk/): Book marketplace which often has rare and hard to find books, including antiques.
 - [BOOKSHOP.ORG](https://bookshop.org/): Book marketplace for independent bookshops.

+#### Dictionaries, Thesaurus, & Etymology References
+- [WIKTIONARY](https://en.wiktionary.org/wiki/Wiktionary:Main_Page): Wiktionary has grown beyond a standard dictionary and now includes a thesaurus, a rhyme guide, phrase books, language statistics and extensive appendices.
+We aim to include not only the definition of a word, but also enough information to really understand it.
+Thus etymologies, pronunciations, sample quotations, synonyms, antonyms and translations are included.

 #### Digital Libraries
 See [Academic Literature](#academic-literature) for academic search engines.

 - [LIBRIVOX](https://librivox.org/): Free, public-domain audiobooks voiced by crowd-sourced volunteers.
 - [LIST OF DIGITAL LIBRARY PROJECTS](https://en.wikipedia.org/wiki/List_of_digital_library_projects): A list of digitised libraries via Wikipedia, most can be assumed to have open access.
+- [WIKISOURCE](https://en.wikisource.org/wiki/Main_Page): The free library that anyone can improve.

 #### Directories
 - [DIAMOND OPEN ACCESS JOURNALS GERMANY (DOAG)](https://pub.uni-bielefeld.de/record/2963331): ‘Diamond Open Access Journals, Germany’ (DOAG) is a quality-controlled directory list that contains information and links to diamond open access (OA) journals hosted in Germany.